Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Experiments

-Following the evaluation protocol of \cite{jeanselme23}, we employ nested 5-fold cross-validation, with 10\% of each training set reserved for hyperparameter tuning.
+\paragraph{Evaluation} Following the evaluation protocol of \citep{jeanselme23}, we employ nested 5-fold cross-validation, with 10\% of each training set reserved for hyperparameter tuning.
 The reported results are the means and standard deviations across five test folds, computed using the time-dependent C-index ($C^{td}$).
-For the baseline methods, we use the Tree-Structured Parzen Estimator in Optuna~\cite{optuna} with 100 trials for all models, setting $C^{td}$ as the optimization target.
+For hyperparameter optimization of the baseline methods, we use the Tree-Structured Parzen Estimator (Bayesian optimization) in Optuna~\citep{optuna} with 100 trials or 5h per fold for all models, setting $C^{td}$ as the optimization target.
 The hyperparameter search space is reported in Appendix~\ref{app:hyperparams}.
 The SIC model does not require \textit{any} hyperparameter tuning and is evaluated using only a single forward pass.
 We seek to facilitate an equitable comparison of SIC and well-established methods.
+Additional information, regarding $C^{td}$ and other metrics used in survival analysis, is provided in Appendix ~\ref{app:metrics}.